Lawyers at the firm Foley Hoag held a webinar on the New Jersey conditional conversion adult-use cannabis company license conversion process.

 McQueeny asked rhetorically, “How are you going to finance your company?

-He said you need to show you can get the capital to open and a Financial Source Agreement (FSA) compliant agreement along with others.
+He said a cannabis company needs to show it can get the capital to open and a Financial Source Agreement (FSA) compliant agreement along with others.

 The majority interest must remain the same from application for two years until after operations.